Improving Low-Resource Machine Translation via Round-Trip Reinforcement Learning: Introduction

-The necessity for this approach arises from the inherent flaws in standard machine translation training.
-Most systems rely on maximum likelihood estimation (MLE) \citep{Fisher1992}, which teaches models to predict the next token given ground-truth history.
-While effective, MLE suffers from \emph{exposure bias} \citep{bengio2015scheduled, wang2020exposure, he-etal-2024-recovery}, arising from discrepancies between training and inference conditions, and an \emph{objective mismatch} \citep{maksai2018eliminatingexposurebiaslossevaluation}, where the training loss does not directly optimize evaluation metrics like chrF++ \citep{popovic2015chrf}.
-In low-resource settings, these issues are amplified because models have fewer "gold" examples to prevent them from drifting during inference.
+Standard machine translation training relies on maximum likelihood estimation (MLE) \citep{Fisher1992}, which predicts tokens conditioned on ground-truth histories.
+While effective, MLE suffers from exposure bias \citep{bengio2015scheduled, wang2020exposure, he-etal-2024-recovery} and an objective mismatch \citep{maksai2018eliminatingexposurebiaslossevaluation}, since training does not directly optimize evaluation metrics such as chrF++ \citep{popovic2015chrf}.
+These issues are particularly pronounced in low-resource settings, where limited supervision makes models more susceptible to compounding errors during inference.

-Furthermore, while back-translation \citep{sennrich2016improvingneuralmachinetranslation} is currently the dominant method for low-resource MT, its effectiveness is fundamentally constrained by the quality of the reverse model.
-When initial translations are weak, the synthetic data produced by back-translation can reinforce existing model errors.
-This creates a feedback loop that limits gains, particularly for morphologically rich or typologically distant languages \citep{mcnamee2023extensive}.
-Standard self-supervised approaches lack a mechanism to prioritize high-quality synthetic examples or directly optimize task-specific translation metrics.
+Back-translation \citep{sennrich2016improvingneuralmachinetranslation} is the dominant approach for leveraging monolingual data in low-resource MT.
+However, its effectiveness depends heavily on the quality of the reverse translation model, and errors in early translations can propagate through synthetic training data \citep{mcnamee2023extensive}.
+Moreover, standard self-supervised approaches typically rely on maximum likelihood training rather than directly optimizing translation metrics.

-RL \citep{Sutton1998} provides a natural solution to these bottlenecks.
-By treating translation as a sequential decision-making process, RL allows models to directly optimize non-differentiable metrics and exposes them to their own predictions during training.
-While foundational work introduced policy gradient methods \citep{ranzato2016sequenceleveltrainingrecurrent, wu2018studyreinforcementlearningneural} to reduce exposure bias, and recent studies have applied RL to large-scale models \citep{feng2025mtr1zeroadvancingllmbasedmachine}, the application of RL to bridge the specific gap in round-trip low-resource translation remains relatively under-explored.
+Reinforcement learning provides a natural framework for addressing these limitations.
+By treating translation as a sequential decision-making process, RL allows models to optimize non-differentiable evaluation metrics and learn from their own predictions during training \citep{Sutton1998}.
+Prior work has explored RL for neural machine translation \citep{ranzato2016sequenceleveltrainingrecurrent, wu2018studyreinforcementlearningneural}, and recent studies have applied RL techniques to large language models for translation \citep{feng2025mtr1zeroadvancingllmbasedmachine}.
+However, the use of RL to improve round-trip translation consistency for low-resource languages remains relatively underexplored.

-In this work, we demonstrate that our RL-based bootstrapping method significantly improves both the adequacy and fluency of translations.
-Our main contributions are: \begin{itemize} \item We propose a novel RL-based framework for round-trip translation that operates entirely without parallel data. \item We show that optimizing for reconstruction rewards significantly improves surface-level well-formedness and semantic adequacy in low-resource settings. \item We provide an extensive analysis across several languages. \end{itemize}